mmu-webdesign/Level4-web-term-1/CSS/css02/12-background-images.md

 <figure>
 <img src="media/ex-12-4.png" alt="A single star is rendered.">
 <figcaption>
-The single star is located 2px from the left border and 10px from the top border.
+The single star is located 20px from the top border and 10% from the left border.
 </figcaption>
 </figure>